Working in Partnership: Safeguarding Adults Week 18 – 22 November 2024

 Safeguarding Adults Week is a time for organisations to come together to raise awareness of important safeguarding issues.

-We believe that working in partnerships allow us to share our knowledge of safeguarding, learn from others and ultimately create safer cultures.
+We believe that working in partnerships allows us to share our knowledge of safeguarding, learn from others and ultimately create safer cultures.

 During Safeguarding Adults Week 2024, we’ll be collaborating with our partners to explore a different safeguarding theme each day.
 The themes will encourage us to consider how we can work together to establish safer cultures within our workplaces and communities.